sagemathinc/cocalc/notes/final_push.md

 [ ] (2:00?) design and implement gui for browsing snapshots and restoring projects.

 ---
-[ ] (1:00?)
-MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
- Test case:

- for x in s.split("\na\nb\n"):
-    if x:
-        print x
-Doing
-   sys.stdout.flush()
-works at the end, but doing
-   sys.stdout.flush(done=True)
-or
-   sys.stdout.flush(done=False)
-doesn't... so I suspect the bug is in `local_hub`'s handling of messages.

 [ ] (2:00?) make it so terminal never disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)

 [ ] (1:00?)
 (0:10+) fix terminal resize; bottom line is often cut off.